juliangut/slim-doctrine/README.md

 ## CLI Application builder

 `doctrine-manager` is a CLI tool that is installed with this package.
-It provides the same functionality that Doctrine's ORM `doctrine` CLI tool does but it doesn't need ORM to be installed.
+It provides the same functionality that Doctrine's ORM `doctrine` CLI tool does but it does not need ORM to be installed.
 Additionally `doctrine-manager` allows you to have numerous managers configured thanks to prepending manager name.

 The way to using `doctrine-manager` is the same as with `doctrine` by creating a `cli-config.php` file returning a Symfony\Component\Console\Application